How Do You Prepare HVAC Equipment for a Storm

 Once the storm has passed, be sure the system is safe before powering it back on.
 First, verify there are no indications of damage and clean any debris from around the unit.
 Call Peachtree Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the system.
 Once you’ve had an inspection by a professional, turn the equipment back on right away to help dry the home and prevent mold from getting into the unit or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Peachtree Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Peachtree Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.